Embryo Development From In Vitro Fertilization to a Positive Pregnancy Test

 rawpixel/Pixabay

-Human chorionic gonadotropin (hCG) is a hormone that the body produces during a woman's pregnancy.
+A pregnancy test can tell whether you're pregnant by checking a urine or blood sample for hCG, a hormone made during pregnancy.
 HCG levels can first be detected by a blood test about 11 days after conception and about 14 days after conception by a urine test.

-Human chorionic gonadotropin (hCG) is a hormone that the body produces during a woman's pregnancy.
+A pregnancy test can tell whether you're pregnant by checking a urine or blood sample for hCG, a hormone made during pregnancy.
 HCG levels can first be detected by a blood test about 11 days after conception and about 14 days after conception by a urine test.

 Use the slider below to see how your results affect your